Teriks/pake/docs/source/taskexceptions.rst

     @pk.task
     def test(ctx):
-        # pake.SubprocessException is raised because
+        # pake.TaskSubprocessException is raised because
         # which cannot find the given command and returns non 0

         # silent is specified, which means the process will not